-- 1. Passing scores on one of the following tests: - a.
-SAT composite score of 1100, 530 or higher on both the math and verbal sections of the test (prior to 1995, SAT composite score of 1000 with no less that 450 verbal and 510 math) or - b.
-ACT composite score of 24, math minimum 22, reading and English total 46 or - c.
-Praxis 1: composite score of 532 - d.
-Virginia Communication and Literacy Assessment (VCLA) Reading subtest score 235 and Writing subtest score 235 and SAT Mathematics score 530 or - e.
-Virginia Communication and Literacy Assessment (VCLA) Reading subtest score 235 and Writing subtest score 235 and ACT Mathematics score 22 or - f.
-Virginia Communication and Literacy Assessment (VCLA) Reading subtest score 235 and Writing subtest score 235 and Praxis I Mathematics score 178 - 2.
-Official transcripts from all colleges and universities attended.
+- Completing the Teacher Preparation Program application to enroll in the Office of Professional Services (OPS) database. - Access via myLongwood and select the appropriate graduate program area. - · Detailed instructions are posted on the OPS website, if needed. - 2.
+Meeting GPA admission requirement to the graduate program. - 3.
+Completing the online Child Abuse Recognition and Intervention Training Module and submitting a copy of the completion certificate to OPS via the Teacher Preparation course in Blackboard. - 4.
+Submitting a copy of one of the qualifying test scores listed below to OPS via the Teacher Preparation course In Blackboard. - SAT composite score of 1100, 530 or higher on both the math and verbal sections of the test (prior to 1995, SAT composite score of 1000 with no less that 450 verbal and 510 math) OR - ACT composite score of 24, math minimum 22, reading and English total 46 or - Praxis 1: composite score of 532 OR - Virginia Communication and Literacy Assessment (VCLA) Reading and Writing subtest scores 235 AND SAT Mathematics score 530 OR - Virginia Communication and Literacy Assessment (VCLA) Reading and Writing subtest scores 235 AND ACT Mathematics score 22 OR - Virginia Communication and Literacy Assessment (VCLA) Reading and Writing subtest scores 235 AND Praxis I Mathematics score 178 - 5.
+Submitting a copy of all official undergraduate transcripts via the Teacher Preparation course in Blackboard.